 Specialisation for full-time professional translators

-I’d advise the person who sent me that email to get out of academia for a bit and go abroad.
+I’d advise the person who sent me that email to do our Conversion Course and sit the CertTrans.
+While doing this, they should get out of academia for a bit and go abroad.
 They could broaden their knowledge by living as a member of the source-language community and working in different jobs.
 I’d tell them to try to connect with working translators, to learn as much as possible about the industry.
-They should think hard about where they’d be wise to specialise.
+They should think hard about where they’d like to specialise.
 And then decide which post-graduate qualification is best for them and their career goals.